-A DSSG Volunteer Project Team consists of a Project Manager (PM), a Technical Lead (TL) and Makers.
+A DSSG Volunteer Project Team consists of a Project Lead (PL) and Makers.
 There is a variable number of Volunteers (up to a maximum team size of 5 to 6 people).
-We promote very flat and informal team hierarchies, so think of the PM and TL as moderators, rather than supervisors.
+We promote very flat and informal team hierarchies, so think of Project Lead as a moderator, rather than a supervisor.

 Each person will get something different from this experience.
 Some people highlight the opportunity to use their skills for Social Good causes, while others value the networking and knowledge-sharing opportunities with other data enthusiasts.
 Projects are also a great way to pick up new skills in the best of the learning environments: the real world!

 What do you think you will gain from this experience?